Why Author Brady Dale Is 'Drowning' in Sam Bankman-Fried

 So if a good guy could come along and make his wealth off that and help a whole lot of people with that money, where would that harm be?

 It was an appealing way to see SBF.
 A lot of got sucked into it.
-I got sucked into it ––I believed that he believed the story he was telling.
+I got sucked into it – I believed that he believed the story he was telling.
 Bonnie Tyler sang it out in 1984, and we all feel today just as he did then: we're all holding out for a hero.

 Let me ask you this question: What if we are all in fact better off for the fact that SBF never got a chance to take a crack at really going to town saving the world?